-- 48 IFRS 17 requires entities that issue reinsurance contracts to apply the same recognition and measurement approach as they do for any other insurance contract. - 49 IFRS 17 requires a reinsurance contract held to be accounted for using the same principles, but separately from the related underlying insurance contracts.
-This will require a change to current practices as many insurers measure reinsurance contracts held based on the measurement of the insurance contracts underlying the reinsurance contract. - 50 Consistent with IFRS 4, IFRS 17 does not allow net presentation of underlying contracts and related reinsurance contracts held in either the profit or loss or the statement of financial position.
-This is because an insurer that holds a reinsurance contract does not normally have a right to reduce the amounts it owes to the underlying policyholder by the amounts it expects to receive from the reinsurer. - 51 Reinsurance contracts held and issued cannot be measured under the variable fee approach
+- 53 Reinsurance contracts issued are recognised and measured as with any other insurance contract issued. - 54 IFRS 17 requires a reinsurance contract held to be accounted for using the same principles, but separately from the related underlying insurance contracts.
+This will require a change to many current practices as many insurers measure reinsurance contracts held based on the measurement of the insurance contracts underlying the reinsurance contract. - 55 Like IFRS 4, IFRS 17 does not allow net presentation of underlying contracts and related reinsurance contracts held in either the profit or loss or the balance sheet.
+This because an insurer that holds a reinsurance contract does not normally have a right to reduce the amounts it owes to the underlying policyholder by amounts it expects to receive from the reinsurer. - 56 Reinsurance contracts held and issued cannot be contracts with direct participation features for the purposes of IFRS 17.